VRGroupRWTH/DaVE/database/parallel_coords/description.md

 thermalexpansivityLUTColorBar.ScalarBarLength = 0.8530125523012553
 thermalexpansivityLUTColorBar.Visibility = 1
 ```
-In order to change the field that is used by a heatmap, it is neccessay to modify the lines of a block that are marked with the comment `OWN_DATA: change field name` such that they contain the name of the desired filed.
+In order to change the field that is used by a heatmap, it is necessary to modify the lines of a block that are marked with the comment `OWN_DATA: change field name` such that they contain the name of the desired filed.
 However, if fewer or even no heatmaps are needed, they can be easily removed by cutting out their blocks from the `parallel_coordinates_trace.py` script.
-Adding more heatmaps on the other hand if even more complicated as they need to be integrate into the layout of the final image.
+Adding more heatmaps on the other hand if even more complicated as they need to be integrated into the layout of the final image.
 For more information on that, see the documentation of the ParaView Python API [2](#reference_python_api).

 Finally, the example also assumes that input dataset stores its fields in a spherical coordinate system with the axes `latitude (lat)`, `longitude (lon)` and `radius (r)`.